Last update 15 April 2019Diplomatic missions

 Official passport: visa not required

-Diplomatic representations of the Republic of Bulgaria to the USA
+Diplomatic and Consular Representations of the Republic of Bulgaria to the USA or International Organizations

 Embassy of the Republic of Bulgaria in Washington, USA